[Last updated September 10, 2025]

 Soothing Eucalyptus Meditation Bath Set from Colleen Murray and Uncommon Goods.
 Photo Credit: Uncommon Goods/Colleen Murray

-A gourmet delivered meal
+Gourmet delivered meal

-Did you know you can send someone a gourmet meal in the mail?
-This Harry & David chicken pot pie meal arrives ready to bake, and it’s not just any meal: They’ll get a comforting pot pie (with chicken, carrots, peas, potatoes, and sautéed onions in a flaky pastry crust), a side of crisp green beans with sliced almonds, and a blueberry peach crisp for dessert.
+Often, the first thing to go when caregivers feel overwhelmed is their meals because cooking takes time and energy they may not have.
+This chicken pot pie meal arrives ready to bake, and it’s not just any meal.
+They’ll get a comforting pot pie (with chicken, carrots, peas, potatoes, and sautéed onions in a flaky pastry crust), a side of crisp green beans with sliced almonds, and a blueberry peach crisp for dessert.

 Image of a meal, including a chicken pot pie, green beans with sliced almonds, blueberry peach crisp dessert, plates and forks, and salt and pepper shakers.